 The body is drawn to nutrients that it needs.
 It is like a magnet if you let it work for you.
 And the plant says, here I am, here is my fragrance, smell it, and come and devour me, and spread my seeds.
 And that is the cycle.
 The body smells the aroma the plant puts out and comes to eat it.
 The same applies to licorice for example, which is another plant doing the same thing.

 Please read the following blog by Dave Asprey.
-He states it much better.
-Here is the original from Bulletproof.com.
-It is a good read and it clearly explains why in this mix, we use vanilla thoroughly.
+He states it much better on Bulletproof.com.
+It is a good read and it clearly explains why in this mix, we use vanilla.

 Use Vanilla to Increase Your Mental Performance

 By: DAVE ASPREY

 Vanilla is so much more than an ice cream flavor or a popular scent for air fresheners.
 It can actually increase your brainpower.
 Before vanilla was known as a delicious addition to Bulletproof Coffee, healers used it for centuries as a powerful medicinal plant.